-Like scallions, you can use the bulb portion in stir-fries, frittatas, and other savory cooked dishes.
-They have a lot of crunch, but once sauteed in thick bits, they sweeten and tone down.
+Like scallions, you can use the bulb portion in stir-fries, frittatas, and other savory-cooked dishes.
+They have a lot of crunches, but once sauteed in thick bits, they sweeten and tone down.

 Check out chives because they are an excellent substitute for scallions.
 Chives are milder than scallion, so if you use them, do a taste test.
 Then you can add more depending on your desired outcome.